Mae Marsh: Recognition and honors

 Marsh has a star on the Hollywood Walk of Fame located at 1600 Vine Street.

 Personal life

-She married Sam Goldwyn's publicity agent Louis Lee Arms, in 1918; they had three children together.
-They were married until her death in 1968.
-Louis Arms died in June 1989 at age 101.
+Marsh married Louis Lee Arms, Samuel Goldwyn's publicity agent, in Manhattan on September 21, 1918.
+The couple, who had four children, remained together for 50 years, until 1968, when Marsh died from a heart attack at Hermosa Beach, California.

+Death

+Marsh died from a heart attack at Hermosa Beach, California on February 13, 1968.
+Louis died at the age of 101 on June 11, 1989.
 They are buried together in Section 5 at Pacific Crest Cemetery in Redondo Beach, California.